hacker65536/myit/linux-command/yum/repoquery.md

 ```

 like as this command.
-"rpm" only can use to local package that are installed.
+"rpm" command can only use for the local package that are installed or downloaded.
 "repoquery" can give information from yum repositories without install package.

 ##options